HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 1,663 of these proteinse were predicted to be CAZymes with a consensus CAZy family prediction (i.e. a CAZy family annotation that at least two of three tools in dbCAN agreed upon).
 - 78 proteins from GH3
 - 23 proteins from CE7

+To facilitate reproduction of this analysis, the raw output `overview.txt` files from dbCAN for each _Thermotoga_ genome are available in the `data/dbcan_output` directory of this repository.

 ### Run `FlaGs`